American Samoa: Employment

+Minimum wage

 The Fair Labor Standards Act of 1938 has contained special provisions for American Samoa since its inception, citing its limited economy.
 American Samoan wages are based on the recommendations of a Special Industry Committee meeting bi-annually.
 Originally, the act contained provisions for other territories, provisions which were phased out as those territories developed more diverse economies.

 In 2007, the Fair Minimum Wage Act of 2007 was passed, increasing the minimum wage in American Samoa by 50¢ per hour in 2007 and another 50¢ per hour each year thereafter until the minimum wage in American Samoa equals the federal minimum wage of $7.25 per hour in the United States.
 In response to the minimum wage increase, the Chicken of the Sea tuna canning plant was shut down in 2009, and 2,041 employees were laid off in the process.
 The other major tuna canning plant in American Samoa is StarKist, which began laying off workers in August 2010, with plans to lay off a total of 800 workers due to the minimum wage increases and other rising operation costs.
 American Samoa Governor Togiola Tulafono suggested that, rather than laying off minimum wage workers, the companies could reduce salaries and bonuses of top-tier employees.